 Last week we made creamy milkshakes and compared making the chocolate one using an old fashioned hand whisk with the strawberry shake that was created in half the time with an electric blender.
 They decided they were both equallyl delicious.Good behaviour + hard work = Valentines heart-shaped shortbread biscuits.
 The cooking crew and their teachers chose other pupils to join in the fun on Friday.
 They made enough for both classes but unfortunately due to unforseen circumstances the biscuits were not quite ready on time.
 However the promise of hot chocolate for everyone and the shortbread when we return to school seemed to put smiles back on faces.This afternoon was about ‘sharing the love’ after all .💟

 Thank you for responding to the school communication survey that closed last week.

 We received over 100 responses.
 Your feedback is being analysed and the results and next steps will be shared before Easter.

-Further to my letter at the end of July, I am writing to provide you with an update.
+Further to my letter of the 4th November, I am writing to provide you with an update.

-I will update you in early December (with the name of the next permanent Headteacher).
+I am sure that you will join me in congratulating Miss Flood and wish her all of the best in the role.
 If you have any questions, please do not hesitate to contact me via the school office.